daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 For example, a set $A$ is defined as $A = \{A1,A2,A3\}$, and a possible set of attacks could be $D = \{(A1,A3)\}$.
 Which means that if A1 is realizable then A3 can't be realizable.

-In the paper, Elrakaiby et al. models statements given by the stakeholders, analysts domain knowlegde and analysts inferences as arguments, and ambiguities between them as attacks.
+In the paper, Elrakaiby et al. models statements given by the stakeholders, analysts domain knowledge and analysts inferences as arguments, and ambiguities between them as attacks.
-For example, let say the analyst listens the following statement  _the professor will upload the task description within three days_ (A1), but the analyst know (domain knowlegde) that _the professor may be on a business meeting_ (A2), so the analyst think (inference) that _it may be possible that it will be take longer to upload the task description_ (A3).
+For example, let say the analyst listens the following statement  _the professor will upload the task description within three days_ (A1), but the analyst know (domain knowledge) that _the professor may be on a business meeting_ (A2), so the analyst think (inference) that _it may be possible that it will be take longer to upload the task description_ (A3).
 In this scenario the set of attacks $D$ is given by $D = \{(A1,A3)\}$.
 Thus, since there is an attack it is possible to ask for clarifications or details.

-The theorical framework proposed by Elrakaiby et al. allows analysts to detect and  minimize ambiguities during elicitation interviews, while most of the methods that focus on  ambiguities analyze written texts.
+The theoretical framework proposed by Elrakaiby et al. allows analysts to detect and  minimize ambiguities during elicitation interviews, while most of the methods that focus on  ambiguities analyze written texts.
 On the other hand, this framework focuses in more complex ambiguities that cannot be view as single terms.

 # Effect of Domain Knowledge on Elicitation Effectiveness: An Internally Replicated Controlled Experiment
 The effectiveness of elicitation interviews may be influenced by analyst skills or characteristics.
 In these high intensive oral communication scenario the analyst must be able to draw out  relevant information and needs from the stakeholders.
-It has been reported that the effectiveness of the interviews has a direct relation with the domain knowlegde of the analyst.
+It has been reported that the effectiveness of the interviews has a direct relation with the domain knowledge of the analyst.
-However, there are also studies suggesting that in somecases the domain knowlegde have negatives effects in the effectiveness of interviews.
+However, there are also studies suggesting that in some cases the domain knowledge have negatives effects in the effectiveness of interviews.

-In this paper [@aranda2016effect], Aranda et al. studied the influence of the analyst domain knowlegde on the effectiveness of elicitation interviews.
+In this paper [@aranda2016effect], Aranda et al. studied the influence of the analyst domain knowledge on the effectiveness of elicitation interviews.
 The main question they tried to answer was

 _Does analyst domain knowledge influence (either positively or negatively) the effectiveness of the requirements elicitation activity?_